GoogleCloudPlatform/developer-journey-app/infra/README.md

     --service-account cloud-run-service-account@${PROJECT_ID}.iam.gserviceaccount.com
 ```

-9. Now, let's verify your setup.
+9. Let's verify your setup!

 * Open your newly deployed [Cloud Run] service.
 * Log into the game and successfully complete a mission by landing on the Google Cloud icon.